Thomas-Holtvedt/grand-strategy-polygons/README.md

-# GrandStrategy2D_RealData
+# Grand strategy map

- Simple grand strategy map made with real world data
+ A 2D grand strategy map crafted using authentic real-world geographical data extracted and processed from QGIS.